nathan-cox830/Cox-Data-Science-Portfolio/MLStreamlitApp/README.md

 4. K-Nearest-Neighbors Classifier
   - This model is also great for classification!
   - User can choose to drop missing values, scale data, and specify number of neighbors and weighting schema, all defined within the app!

+## Example App Output!

+## References
+If you are interested in learning more, here are some useful links!